The Night the Lights Went Out in Georgia

-"The Night the Lights Went Out in Georgia" is a Southern Gothic murder ballad, written in 1972 by songwriter Bobby Russell and first recorded by his then-wife, singer, comedian and actress, Vicki Lawrence.
-Lawrence's version, from her 1973 album of the same title, went to number one on the US Billboard Hot 100 chart after its release.
-Of several cover versions, the one recorded by Reba McEntire for her 1991 album For My Broken Heart peaked at number 12 on the Hot Country Songs chart.
+"The Night the Lights Went Out in Georgia" is a Southern Gothic murder ballad first recorded by actress, singer, comedian Vicki Lawrence.
+The song was written in 1972 by songwriter Bobby Russell, who was married to Lawrence at the time.
+Lawrence's version, from her 1973 album of the same name, went to number one on the US Billboard Hot 100.
+There have been several cover versions since Lawrence's release.
+Reba McEntire's version, from her 1991 album For My Broken Heart, peaked at number 12 on the US Hot Country Songs chart.

 Content

-The unnamed female narrator tells about how her unnamed brother, identified only as "Brother", was hanged for a crime he did not actually commit, although he had intended to do it.
+The unnamed female narrator tells about how her unnamed brother, identified only as "Brother", was executed for a crime he did not actually commit, although he had intended to do it.

-Returning home from a two-week trip to a place called Candletop, Brother stops for a drink at Webb's Bar before going home to his bride.
-While at the bar, he encounters his friend Andy Wolloe, who informs him that while he was gone his bride/wife was having an affair with "that Amos boy, Seth", and then admits that he himself had been with her as well.
-A now-angry Brother abruptly leaves the bar, and a frightened Andy makes his way home.

-Assuming his absent wife has left town, Brother retrieves a gun (described as "the only thing papa had left him") and makes his way through the backwoods to Andy's house.
-On the way there, he notices a set of footprints leading to and from the house, but they are not big enough to have been made by Andy.
-Arriving at his back door, the man finds Andy inside lying dead on the floor from a gunshot.
-In a panic, Brother fires a shot in the air to get the attention of the Georgia Patrol, but is accused by a "big-bellied Sheriff" for Andy's murder and arrested.
-In a show trial, the judge wastes little time declaring Brother guilty and sentences him to death by hanging, which is carried out in short order.
+Returning home from a two-week trip, Brother stops for a drink at a bar before going home to his wife.
+While there, he encounters his friend Andy Wolloe, who tells Brother that his wife has been having an affair with "that Amos boy, Seth", then admits that he has "been with her [him]self".
+An angry Brother leaves the bar, and a frightened Andy makes his way home.
+Assuming his absent wife has left town, Brother retrieves a gun and walks through the woods to Andy's house.
+On the way, he notices a set of footprints "too small for Andy to make" leading to and from Andy's house.
+Arriving at Andy's back door, Brother sees his body, killed by a gunshot.
+In a panic, Brother fires a shot in the air to get the attention of the Georgia Patrol, but the sheriff who arrives accuses him of the murder.
+In a show trial, the judge wastes little time declaring Brother guilty and sentences him to death, which is carried out in short order.

-The story wraps up as the narrator reveals that she is the sister of the "innocent man" and that it was her footprints that Brother saw on his way to Andy's house.
-She then confesses that she had not only killed Andy, but Brother’s adulterous wife as well, disposing of the latter's body where she is certain nobody will ever find it, saying "That's one body that'll never be found," and boasting, "Little Sister don't miss when she aims her gun."
+The story wraps up as the narrator explains that the footprints in the woods were hers, traveling to and from Andy's house to shoot him.
+She then reveals that she not only killed Andy but Brother's wife as well, boasting that "that's one body that'll never be found" and "little sister don't miss when she aims her gun."
 In the song's chorus, the singer blames the local criminal justice system for Brother's death, warning the listener, "Don't trust your soul to no backwoods Southern lawyer, 'cause the judge in the town's got blood stains on his hands."